 Use the Search feature in the Help menu to find hidden menu items.

-At the right side of the menu bar are a number of icons, called menu extras.
+At the right side of the menu bar are a number of icons, called menu extras (now referred to by Apple as “status menus”).
 Some display information—such as the date and time—and they all display menus, when clicked, that have a number of commands.

 For example, the Wi-Fi menu extra lets you turn Wi-Fi on or off, or choose a different network.
 The Bluetooth menu extra lets you see which Bluetooth devices are connected to your Mac, and how much charge they have left.
 Some menu extras, such as Spotlight and Siri, merely activate a feature: the former displays a search field in the middle of your screen, and the latter wakes up Siri so you can ask for something.

 You may want to re-organize some of these menu extras, so they display in a way that is more efficient for you.
 To do this, press and hold the Command key, then click one of the menu extras and drag it.
-Many third party apps also display menu extras, and since the release of macOS Sierra, you can also reposition those as desired.
-And if you want to remove any of the menu extras, just press and hold Command, and drag one of the icons from the menu bar.
-(You can replace them from the corresponding app or preference pane, where you'll find an option to display an icon in the menu bar.)
+Many third party apps also display menu extras, and since the release of macOS, you can also reposition those as desired.

 As you can see, there is a lot you can do with your Mac’s menu bar.
 These tips can help you use this interface element more efficiently.
 So take advantage of the many hidden powers of the menu bar, and you’ll be able to do more on your Mac with less hassle.